 Pivoting to Mass Produce PPE for Frontlines Medical Professionals, By Jim Goode, American Innotek

-To help address the global shortage of personal protective equipment (PPE) as hospitals, businesses and communities aim to protect against the continued spread of COVID-19, many companies across the country have taken tremendous initiatives to pivot their businesses to develop and produce masks and shields by the thousands.
-These producers range from businesses who already manufactured medical equipment (like ours) to companies whose typical function is way outside of the medical device space (like Nike).
+To help address the global shortage of personal protective equipment (PPE) as hospitals, businesses, and communities aim to protect against the continued spread of COVID-19, many companies across the country have taken tremendous initiatives to pivot their businesses to develop and produce masks and shields by the thousands.
+These producers range from businesses that already manufactured medical equipment (like ours) to companies whose typical function is way outside of the medical device space (like Nike).

-Regardless of the magnitude of new PPE producing processes, making this change requires organizational agility in order to support the production of a new product, maintain demands for typical business functions and ensure the employees needed for production are taken care of in a global pandemic.
+Regardless of the magnitude of new PPE-producing processes, making this change requires organizational agility in order to support the production of a new product, maintain demands for typical business functions and ensure the employees needed for production are taken care of in a global pandemic.
 At Tru-form Plastics, we added staff to support a 6-day work week and produce more than 100,000 face shields per day.
 Here are some of the lessons we’ve taken from that shift.

 Listen to Health Professionals